6 Questions to Ask Before Buying Travel Insurance

 Despite the wide range of coverage provided by travel insurance policies, most of you ignore to take one as you may not want to even think anything unpleasant that can ruin your holidays.
 However, being practical always helps and this is the reason travel insurance policies are recommended.

 A travel insurance plan such as a policy from Religare Travel Insurance helps you to deal with unwanted situations like sudden illness and accident while you at an unknown place.
-It becomes your biggest help when you are traveling with your kids or old aged parents and they suddenly fell ill.
+It becomes your biggest help when you are travelling with your kids or old aged parents and they suddenly fell ill.
 It also helps you financially in case of baggage loss or loss of your important travel-related documents when you are in a foreign land.

 Since there are a plethora of travel insurance policies available online, you may get confused in selecting the best for you.
-To avoid such a situation, it is suggested to ask six questions to yourself and then finalize a plan:
+To avoid such a situation, it is suggested to ask six questions to you and then finalize a plan:

 Question 1: Is the policy covering your travel destination?

 The first and the foremost thing that you must check before taking a travel insurance plan for a single trip is – whether the policy is covering your travel destination or not.
-If the place where you are going to travel is an unsafe zone for the travelers or comes under the excluded areas of your insurance plan, then do not take such a policy.
+If the place where you are going to travel is an unsafe zone for the travellers or comes under the excluded areas of your insurance plan, then do not take such a policy.
 Or take an add-on for the same with your basic travel policy.

 Question 2: Are the adventure activities covered in your plan?